aws-samples/aws-appconfig-with-quarkus/README.md

 # Using AWS AppConfig in a custom MicroProfile ConfigSource

-This repository shows how to natively extend Quarkus with a custom ConfigSource to use AWS AppConfig values when injecting configproperties with @ConfigProperty.
+This repository shows how to natively extend Quarkus with a custom ConfigSource to use AWS AppConfig values when injecting config properties with @ConfigProperty.

 This means that a developer can reference AppConfig properties like this: